vstconsulting/vstutils/doc/config.rst

 This section is for settings related to cache backend used by vstutils-based application. vstutils-based application supports all cache backends that Django supports.
-Currently is: filesystem, in-memory, memcached out of the box and many more by additional plugins.
-You can find details about cache configuration at :django_docs:`Django caches documentation
+Filesystem, in-memory, memcached is supported out of the box and many others are supported by additional plugins.
+You can find details about cache configusupported :django_docs:`Django caches documentation
 <settings/#caches>`.
 In clusterization scenario we advice to share cache between nodes to speedup their
 work using client-server cache realizations.